Jokocak/AdvancedEncryptionStandardProject/README.md

 - **C Implementation**: Implemented in C for optimal performance and versatility.
 - **Debugging Tools**: Employed tools like GDB and Valgrind for debugging and ensuring code quality.

+## Components

+- **encrypt.c**: This component of the program contains the main method, and it uses functionality from the other components to perform AES encryption and write out ciphertext.
+- **decrypt.c**: This component of the program contains the main method, and it uses functionality from the other components to perform AES decryption and write out plaintext.
+- **io.c** and **io.h**: This component handles the reading and writing of information from binary files.
+The header file includes majority of the documentation.
+- **aes.c** and **aes.h**: This component provides the implementation of functions required to encrypt and decrypt a file, such as the generation of subkeys and the gFunction.
+The header file includes majority of the documentation.
+- **field.c** and **field.h**: This component implements functions for addition, subtraction, and multiplication in the 8-bit Galois field used by AES.
+The header files includes majority of the documentation.

 ## Usage

 1. **Clone the Repository**: Clone this repository to your local machine.